mschlechter/Howtos/Git Server.md

 This will create an empty repository which will be used for sharing. "--bare" means this is NOT a client Git repository.

-## Create a client repository
+## Create a workingrepository (on the workstation)

-On the client, create a project folder for your test project and create a README.md
+On the workstation, create a project folder for your test project and create a README.md
 file:

     mkdir /home/marc/projects/TestProject